Atakumi/piATEMSwitcher/README.md

   - You can design / build it as you like!
 - Python library : [PyATEMMax](https://clvlabs.github.io/PyATEMMax/)

+## Version history and features
+### Version 0.2
+New Feature: Generation of .drp files to simulate ATEM ISO switcher operations.
+This allows you to recreate switching events on the multicam timeline in DaVinci Resolve.

+For details on the .drp file format, please refer to: https://github.com/gilou/otio-drp-adapter

+Note: The .drp file generation feature is currently basic and supports only "transitions with the default effect."
+File and source descriptions in the header are not included.
+To enhance compatibility or add more metadata, please refer to the repository above and modify as needed for your workflow.

+### Version 0.1
+Initial version.

 ## GPIO connection to switch / LED / UPS or power switch(optional)

 ### NOTE: All port number is BCM standard